Ahmed0427/shrtn/README.md

 # shrtn
-a simple url shortener service written in go. it provides a rest api to shorten long urls and redirects short urls to their original destinations.
+a url shortener service with rate limiter written in go. it provides a rest API to shorten long urls and redirects short urls to their original destinations.

 ### API